Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

          |           |
          front       back

-   * Since tne array is sorted and we now know that the sum of the pointers second iteration is greater than the sum of the pointers of the first iteration, we can move the back pointer to the left to find a smaller sum.
+   * Since the array is sorted and we now know that the sum of the pointers second iteration is greater than the sum of the pointers of the first iteration, we can move the back pointer to the left to find a smaller sum.

    // iteration 3
    target = 9